-Place all rubbish in the bin provided.
+- Place all rubbish in the bin provided.

-> - Dogs or any other pets are not permitted in the Centre.
+- Dogs or other pets are not permitted in the Centre.

-> - A $20 charge will be made to replace any lost or damaged Access Cards.
+- A $20 charge will be made to replace any lost or damaged Access Cards.

-> - Access cards remain the property of Trentham Sports Centre Trust.
+- Access cards remain the property of Trentham Sports Centre Trust.

-> - When no longer required please return access cards to the Trust.
-Cards can be left in the box on the table beside the viewing area or contact Trevor Hammond to arrange for the card to be returned.
+- When no longer required please return access cards to the Trust.
+Cards can be left in the box on the table beside the viewing area.

-> - All costs incurred in the recovery of overdue funds, including but not limited to debt recovery collection costs up to 40.35%, late payment penalties and legal fees may also be added to the balance of monies owing.
+- All costs incurred in the recovery of overdue funds, including but not limited to debt recovery collection costs up to 40.35%, late payment penalties and legal fees may also be added to the balance of monies owing.